DathanStoneDev/NFL-Team-Stats-API/README.md

 - Documentation: Swagger-UI (v3.0.0)

 # Hosted
 * Hosted on heroku - Checkout the link here for Swagger-UI Documentation and play around with the API: https://nfl-team-stat-tracker.herokuapp.com/swagger-ui/.
+Please be patient!
+Free Tier is nice and slow :D!
 * Checkout RapidAPI where you can also access the API for free, public use: https://rapidapi.com/DathanStoneDev/api/nfl-team-stats/